Sky Watch, February - The Episcopal School of Dallas | Best Private Schools in Dallas

 by Peter Lutken

-January had snow and cold, but February is starting with a spring-like thaw!
+January had snow and bitter cold, but February is starting with snow and ice still here in the shade!
 Winter may not be over yet, but February 2 is Groundhog Day.
 That's the halfway point from the Winter Solstice to the Spring Equinox, so the days quickly get longer!
 Here are some good things to look for this month:

-Evening Skies: Great planets!
-Venus and Saturn are in the southwest after sunset; Jupiter is right overhead, followed by Mars.
-The Moon will join each of them as the days go by.
+Evening Skies: Jupiter is high overhead.
 Orion, the Pleiades, and the winter stars are up most of the night.
 When it's clear, the sky is bright and beautiful this time of year!

 Morning Skies: Before sunrise, you can see the Big Dipper and Arcturus straight overhead.
 The Summer Triangle and the constellation Scorpio are rising in the east/southeast.
 Spring is coming!